CommodoreOS/PCUAE/README.md

 3. ATARI Mode - You can run ATARI 800, 800XL/XE and 5200 Models, Download from PCUAE Manager.

-4. LINUX Mode - Based Debain jessie and with a LXDE Desktop https://wiki.lxde.org/en/Main_Page created by jj_0, post is here https://thec64community.online/thread/487/thec64-windows-mod, works on PCUAE and PCUAAE, Download from PCUAE Manager.
+4. LINUX Mode - Based on Debain jessie and with a LXDE Desktop https://wiki.lxde.org/en/Main_Page created by jj_0, post is here https://thec64community.online/thread/487/thec64-windows-mod, works on PCUAE and PCUAAE, Download from PCUAE Manager.

 5. RA Mode - Run Retroarch and most of its Emulators, Download from PCUAE Manager, Download Pandory for it to work in PCUAAE.